alex-toy/Docker_K8s/README.md

 ### Volumes

 Volumes are great for data which should be persistent byt which you don't need to edit directly.
+By default, they are **read/write** for the container.

-- list all volumes
+- debug volumes
 ```
 docker volume ls
+docker volume inspect volume_id
 ```

 - remove volume